onedata/onedata-documentation/doc/using_onedata/metadata.md

 ## Advanced metadata queries

-Onedata supports creation of custom view indexes on files metadata.
+Onedata supports creation of custom view indexes on files' metadata.
 They can be used for:
  * efficient querying for files
  * producing tables and lists of information based on files' metadata
  * extracting or filtering information from files' metadata